MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 We provide a *free tier* of service by default in your Azure DevOps Services organization:

 - Public project: 10 free Microsoft-hosted parallel jobs with no time limits.
-- Private project: One free parallel job that can run for up to 30 minutes.
-Your jobs will run until you've used 1,800 minutes.
+- Private project: One free parallel job that can run for up to 30 minutes each time.
+Your jobs will run until you've used 1,800 minutes per month.

 When the free tier is no longer sufficient: